How could this be Washington’s most popular holiday candy?

 The folks at CandyStore.com surveyed 50,000 of its customers as well as major candy distributors to determine the top three most popular holiday candy in each state.
 I admit, their methods are decent.
 But validity that only makes it worse.

 Candy canes are an honorable mention when it comes to sweets in general, let alone holiday candy.
 They only get invited to the Christmas party because they dressed the part.
-They’re left over from a time when sucking on a messy, slobbery stick that left a tacky paste on your face was a delight when compared to the most popular treat of the day — a regular stick.
+They’re left over from a time long ago when a tacky stick that left a sugary mess was a delight when compared to the other most popular treat of the day — a regular stick.

 This is a candy in which the only good thing anyone has ever said about it is, “At least it’s not candy corn.”
 Which, by the way, is Washington’s favorite Halloween candy — another abomination, but that’s another story.
 In fact, CandyStore.com also did a poll for America’s most hated holiday candy — candy canes came in at 11.
 Non-peppermint candy canes ranked eighth.